 Merrell MTL Long Sky Upper

-The upper of the MTL Long Sky is constructed with a lightweight, wear-and-tear0resistant, large-pore mesh with a layer of thin but protective thermoplastic polyurethane (TPU) reinforcing the toe area and extending toward the midfoot medially and all the way through to the heel laterally which supplies a bit more structure in these regions.
+The upper of the MTL Long Sky is constructed with a lightweight, wear-and-tear-resistant, large-pore mesh with a layer of thin but protective thermoplastic polyurethane (TPU) reinforcing the toe area and extending toward the midfoot medially and all the way through to the heel laterally which supplies a bit more structure in these regions.
 The TPU also creates adequate protection with the flexible toe cap at the front of the foot from those pesky rocks and debris lying in wait.
 The molded TPU heel counter is on the firmer end of the spectrum and is very supportive.
 I find it keeps the shoe well connected with my foot.
 A reinforced loop attaches to the heel making it easy to slip the shoe on as well as clip via a carabiner to a crew bag.

 A thin layer of similar reinforcement surrounds the lacing slits where the lace routers attach to the shoe itself.
 Though the laces themselves can sometimes come undone, the actual lacing pattern and structure is reliable and easy to specifically adjust to one’s own foot.
 I just have to be assertive in pulling double knots tight to keep them laced for the duration of my run.
 Overlying the upper along the lateral aspect of the mesh is the Merrell logo in relatively large, highly reflective capital letters.
 I was surprised how much they glowed under the light of an oncoming bike headlamp.

 The tongue is gusseted completely and seamlessly links to the soft mesh inner bootie.
 It’s the perfect length toward the ankle tendons and unobtrusively stays in place.
 Though the tongue’s thickness isn’t significant, the density of the material does a great job of protecting the foot from the laces and adding security to the fit.
-The soft mesh inner lining extends up through moderately padded ankle collar and makes no-show socks an option simply due to the comfort.
-The Achilles tendon and ankle-bone notches are relatively low-profile and don’t protrude into my bony parts regardless of how wild I’m getting on the doll-head rocks.
+The soft mesh inner lining extends up through moderately padded ankle collar and makes no-show running socks an option simply due to the comfort.
+The Achilles tendon and ankle-bone notches are relatively low-profile and don’t protrude into my bony parts regardless of how wild I’m getting on the baby-head rocks.

 For me, this upper is really just a pleasure to wear, particularly as the weather warms up.
 The large pores make the shoe extremely breathable on hot days but sand and dirt definitely have a way in.
 When I race in these shoes, I’ll be sure to have a breathable gaiter on over top.
 I wore the shoes in some wet, spring snows (the winter that wouldn’t stop) simply due to the incredible traction they provide, and my feet were soaked and numb within 15 minutes.
 They didn’t have much chance to thaw or dry out until after I was home simply due to the heavy, wet snow.
 While the Long Sky dry quickly in warmer weather after a good stream crossing—they excel in that, actually—but in 17 degrees Fahrenheit, the dry-out period required a full day on a nice shoe mat inside a warm house.
 Obviously winter snow and slush conditions weren’t what they were designed for, but I wanted to include both ends of the weather spectrum.